 Back in 2013 we hired our first CSR Manager, which was a pretty rare thing to do for such a small business, outside of production teams – especially in Copenhagen.
 We were around 20 people in total at the time.
 It’s always been an underlying concern.
 In 2018 I joined GANNI to build out a fully fledged team.

 #2 What’s the job of the CSR team is at GANNI?

 The Responsibility team at GANNI are 100% focused on helping GANNI become the most Responsible version of ourselves.
 Our Founder, Nicolaj is the visionary and has his finger on the pulse of what new technology and innovations are out there and always puts forward some of the more outlandish ideas.
 So we can take a tech approach to changing the way we do things.

 I head up the team and am responsible for the overall strategic direction.
 Pippa and Alicja work to ensure we’re working with design and our sourcing team to switch to the most responsible versions of materials, alongside ensuring we meet our 3 global commitments on CO2, plastics and circularity.
 Soren has recently been appointed and his role focus is on supply chain traceability – we’re working to reach 100% traceability in the supply chain.

 #3 Do GANNI use recycled materials?

-For our current SS20 collection, 45% of all textiles have a sustainable element being either certified, organic or recycled.
-Polyester makes up about 20% of our material mix and we have a goal that all polyester used going forward should be recycled, until we can find an even more responsible alternative to this synthetic material.
+For our SS20 collection, 45% of all textiles had a sustainable element being either certified, organic or recycled.
+Polyester makes up about 20% of our material mix and we have a goal that all polyester used going forward should be recycled until we can find an even more responsible alternative to this synthetic material.
 We’re happy that we’ve managed to ensure our swimwear is 100% recycled and we’re actively working on the rest.
-We’re prioritising post-consumer recycled polyester as that’s much better than preconsumer, but of course post-consumer is more difficult to come by.
+We’re prioritising post-consumer recycled polyester as that’s much better than pre-consumer, but of course, post-consumer is more difficult to come by.